HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `20`, `20`, `20`, `40`
 - D: `NaN`, `NaN`, `20`, `40`

+_Answer_and_Explain: C. destructuring an object create a shallow copy of that object, works as expected.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>